Among the most frustrating occurrences that can happen while trucking is one that can almost never be planned for: traffic jams and congestion.

 The phantom traffic jam goes from being silly to serious, however, when the last-minute braking causes a fender bender.
 Now we’re experiencing the pain of vehicular breakdowns and human interference all at once.

-From potholes to bottlenecks in overpopulated roadways, infrastructure failures also cause major traffic congestion.
+From potholes to bottlenecks in overpopulated roadways, infrastructure failures also cause major traffic congestion, which wastes delivery time and fuel for trucking businesses.

 Insufficient infrastructure can be the result of roads that are too small to accommodate heavy traffic, construction to repair overused roads, and wear and tear on said roads that cause potholes.
 These potholes, in turn, cause heavy traffic and bottlenecks as people brake to avoid them.
 According to the DOT, a whopping 40% of traffic congestion is caused by bottlenecks.